 CCSS-Aligned Video Activity

-Play the “Like a Girl” video and either provide a half sheet prompt or ask students to copy the following prompt into their notebooks: “When and why did doing something like a girl become a bad thing?”
+Play the “Like a Girl” video and write an expository essay: “When and why did doing something like a girl become a bad thing?”
 OR “What advice do YOU have for a girl when someone tells her they do something like a girl?”

 Inspirational Bell Ringer: Have Students Paraphrase a Quote